How to Tell If Someone Else Is Using Your Snapchat Account

 Snapchat has a “one device at a time” policy, which means you can’t be logged into one account on two devices simultaneously.
 If the app is frequently logging you out and you’re getting a lot of emails from Snapchat, chances are your account has been hacked.
 Another sign of intruders is messages that you didn’t send or friends’ you didn’t accept.
 Lastly, you may have to reset your password when you know you’re using the right one.
 If that’s the case, here’s what to do.

 Despite a pretty spartan main screen, Snapchat offers users plenty of account and activity info.
 Also, it has robust security and alert systems in place.

 Unfortunately, you can’t access much of the data, including your login history, via the app installed on your phone.
-The Settings section offers standard fare, including Account Settings, Additional Services, Privacy, Support, Feedback, More Information, and Account Actions sections.
-However, it has nothing on your activity.
+The “Settings” section offers standard fare, including Account Settings, Additional Services, Privacy, Support, Feedback, More Information, and Account Actions sections.
+However, it has nothing related to your activity.